sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 ### Storage location change

-After this process, Sourcegraph's data will be stored in Docker volumes instead of `~/.sourcegraph/`.
+After migration, Sourcegraph's data will be stored in Docker volumes instead of `~/.sourcegraph/`.
 For more information, see the cloud-provider documentation referred to in ["Create the new Docker Compose instance"](#create-the-new-docker-compose-instance).

 ### Only core data will be migrated